MichaelCurrin/coding-blog/_posts/2018-02-22-learn-to-code.md

 ### Bash

-A semi-colon is not required in general use, but it can be useful for executing multiple commands in one line.
+A semicolon is not required in general use, but it can be useful for executing multiple commands in one line.

 ```bash
 $ echo 'Line 1'